danielcharrua/wspr-beakon-docs/docs/bill-of-materials.md

 | **1-pin Male Headers** | 4 | Cut to size | [AliExpress](https://es.aliexpress.com/item/1005006034877497.html) |
 | **2-pin Male Header Strip** | 1 | Cut to size | [AliExpress](https://es.aliexpress.com/item/1005006034877497.html) |

-## Enhancement 3: External Filter Bank Components
+## Enhancement 3: External Filter Bank

 To enable this enhancement, we must have previously implemented enhancement number 2.
 With this improvement we incorporate seven relay outputs (high level, 12 volts) configurable according to the working band (pins marked as 12, 14, 27, 26, 25, 33 and 32), and an eighth relay output (pin marked as 13) controlled by the TX periods of the circuit and which is "sequenced" to avoid switching with RF (it goes high level, 12 volts, half a second before going to TX and goes low level half a second after TX ceases).
 For this enhancement, the following elements need to be added: